On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems: Shift dit-flip (SDF): successor and predecessor dit-flip

 \subsection{Shift Trit Channel and the widely used one-parameter Trit-Flip channels}

-As far as we know, the trit-flip channels used in the literature are one-parameter cyclic permutations that are directly related to the previously discussed Shift Trit Channel.
-As previously mentioned, if we have $f=1$ in \eqref{eq:Lambda_s(rho)}, then the shifting part of the channel is a purely successor operation.
+As far as we know, the trit-flip channels most commonly used in the literature are one-parameter cyclic permutations that are directly related to the previously discussed Shift Trit Channel.
+This formulation naturally arises when considering the X gate as the operation that projects a state into an orthogonal one,

+Such an operation is not unitary, but from our previous discussion, it is straightforward to write it in terms of unitary operators as $\cos\theta\,\vb{F}+\sin\theta\,\vb{B}$.
+For $\theta=\pi/4$, the operator is proportional to $\vb{F} + \vb{B}$, leading to the one-parameter cyclic version of this channel.

+As mentioned earlier, if we have $f=1$ in \eqref{eq:Lambda_s(rho)}, then the shifting part of the channel is a purely successor operation.
 The $\vb{F}$ operator is then the qutrit equivalent of the X gate introduced by Lawrence when discussing MUBs \cite{PhysRevA.70.012302}.
 If instead, we have $f = b = 1/2$, we would obtain a channel proposed as the trit-flip on works studying qutrit entanglement \cite{Wei_2012, jiang2024joint}.

 Another one-parameter cyclic channel directly related to our proposed shift-based channel can be found in Doustimotlagh et al. \cite{doustimotlagh2015quantum} and Wei et al.\cite{wei2013geometric}, to name a few.
 In this case, we rescale the $p$ parameter as $p\longrightarrow{}p'=2p/3$, and the forward and backward coefficients become $f=b=1/2$.